 The IAB-node resolves the next-hop BAP address to a physical backhaul link.
-For this purpose, the IAB-donor-CU provides the IAB-node with its child-node's BAP address via F1AP and its parent-node's BAP address via RRC.
+For this purpose, the IAB-donor-CU provides the IAB-node/IAB-donor-DU with its child-node's BAP address via F1AP, and it provides the IAB-node with its parent-node's BAP address via RRC.
+For a boundary IAB-node, the routing configuration also indicates the IAB topology it applies to.
+The BH link to the next-hop node and the next-hop BAP address belong to the IAB topology of the CU that provided the RRC configuration of the BH link to that next-hop node.

 The IAB-node can receive multiple routing configurations with the same destination BAP address but different BAP path IDs.
 These routing configurations may resolve to the same or different egress BH links.

-In case the BH link has RLF, the IAB-node may select another BH link based on routing entries with the same destination BAP address, i.e., by disregarding the BAP path ID.
-In this manner, a packet can be delivered via an alternative path in case the indicated path is not available.
+In case the BH link resolved from the routing entry is considered unavailable for this packet, the IAB-node may perform local rerouting as defined in TS38.340 [31], i.e., select another BH link by considering only the packet's BAP address and by disregarding the BAP path ID.
+In this manner, the packet can be delivered via an alternative path as defined in TS 38.340 [31].